Notifiarr/notifiarr/README.md

     container with environment variables.
 -   Any variable not provided takes the default.
 -   Must provide an API key from discordnotifier.com.
--   Must provide URL and API key for Sonarr or Radarr or Lidarr or any combination.
+-   Must provide URL and API key for Sonarr or Radarr or Readarr or any combination.
--   You may provide multiple sonarr, radarr or lidarr instances using `DN_SONARR_1_URL`, `DN_SONARR_2_URL`, etc.
+-   You may provide multiple sonarr, radarr or readarr instances using `DN_SONARR_1_URL`, `DN_SONARR_2_URL`, etc.
 -   DiscordNotifier.com may or may not support multiple instances.